iQuantC/Kubeflow-KServe/README.md

 # MLOPS: Deploying ML Model using Kubeflow Pipeline, KServe & Kubernetes
+In this video, we’ll walk you through building a powerful machine learning model using Kubeflow and deploying it seamlessly to KServe with InferenceService!

 ## YouTube Link
 Click here for full video: [click here](https://youtu.be/TQypOccQ3lc?si=MZnI5JtQmtQ6QDEI)